 The Field Placement Program is an integral part of the curriculum in the Master of Social Work Program at Eastern Michigan University.
 To fulfill the spirit of our school's mission, field placements are made in non-profit and public agencies that are committed to working with client populations who are adversely impacted by social forces operating in our society.
+There are some for-profit agencies that are utilized for placement, but they must align with the School's mission and the majority of the consumers served must be receiving Medicaid; the Field Director will review these agencies on a case-by-case basis.
 Agency settings within the community provide students with practice experiences working with individuals, groups, families, and communities.
 These direct and indirect service experiences provide students with the opportunity to operationalize social work values and apply the knowledge and skills learned within the foundation and advanced years of the program.
-Specifically, settings which serve poor, oppressed, vulnerable, and underserved populations are sought.
-Additionally, agencies and organizations which use an ecological-systems empowerment perspective in their work support the philosophical orientation of the MSW Program.
+Specifically, settings, which serve poor, oppressed, vulnerable, and underserved populations are sought.
+Additionally, agencies and organizations, which use an ecological-systems empowerment perspective in their work, support the philosophical orientation of the MSW Program.
 Professional leadership may be developed through the use of empowering techniques in direct services, program development, program evaluation, and/or administration.